eatdust/wipistepper/README.md

 ```

 The method *motor.softun_to()* allows to move the motor by a given
-angle (degrun) with a given acceleration (rpmps) that applies only during
+angle (degrun) with a given acceleration (rpmps) that applies only
-some ramp angle (degramp).
+during some ramp angle (degramp).
+Therefore, the maximal speed reached
+is uniquely set by the values of degramp and rpmps.
+Deceleration also
+uses the same values.

 ---

 ### Real world example

 I have been developping these modules to control an old 16mm film
 projector that has been transformed into a HDR film scanner.
-That
-thing requires some more than 3A stepper motor for getting enough
-torque.
-All the public codes I was able to find were software
-controlling toy steppers that did not need to move at 1440 rpm.

 The stepper is used to move the film frame per frame, accurately, to
 allow for the digital camera to take and dump pictures in between.
 But
-it is also used at very high speeds, up to 24 frames/second (1440
+it is also used at very high speeds, up to 24 frames/second, i.e., 1440
-rpm), to actually allow for dumping the sound track and/or projecting the
+rpm, to actually allow for dumping the sound track and/or projecting the
 movie.
+That thing requires some more than 3A stepper motor for getting enough
+torque.
+All the public codes I was able to find were software
+controlling toy steppers that did not need to move at 1440 rpm.

 Here a picture of the stepper motor, the driver board and the RPI: